Fixed-parameter Approximability of Boolean MinCSPs: Preliminaries

 \section{Preliminaries}

-A subset of $\{0,1\}^n$ is called an $n$-ary Boolean relation.
+\textbf{Constraint Satisfaction Problems (CSPs).} A subset $R$ of $\{0,1\}^n$ is called an $n$-ary \emph{Boolean relation}.
+If $n = 2$, relation $R$ is \emph{binary}.
 In this paper, a \emph{constraint language} $\Gamma$ is a finite collection of finitary Boolean relations.
-When a constraint language $\Gamma$ contains only a single relation $R$, i.e., $\Gamma = \{R\}$, we usually abuse notation and we write $R$ instead of $\{R\}$.
-The decision version of CSP, restricted to finite constraint language $\Gamma$ is defined the following way.
+When a constraint language $\Gamma$ contains only a single relation $R$, i.e., $\Gamma = \{R\}$, we write $R$ instead of $\{R\}$.
+The decision version of CSP, restricted to finite constraint language $\Gamma$ is defined as:

 Note that we can alternatively look at a constraint as a Boolean function $f:\{0,1\}^n \rightarrow \{0,1\}$, where $n$ is a non-negative integer called the arity of $f$.
 We say that $f$ is satisfied by an assignment $s \in \{0,1\}^n$ if $f(s) = 1$.
 For example, if $f(x,y) = x + y \mod 2$, then the corresponding relation is $\{(0,1),(1,0)\}$; we also denote addition modulo $2$ with $x \oplus y$.